pragya2002/Teaching-Made-Easy/online evaluator/README.md

   config = {
     "apiKey": "add your api key",
     "authDomain": "add your domain",
-    "databaseURL": "add your DB url",
+    "databaseURL": "add your Database url",
     "projectId": "add your project id",
     "storageBucket": "add your storage bucket",
     "messagingSenderId": "add your message Id"